dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - mkdir

 What confused me:
-- Permission issues when modifying ACL without sufficient privileges
+- Permission denied errors due to insufficient privileges or ownership

 What I learned:
 - How to grant permissions to a specific user using ACL
 - How ACL interacts with and overrides standard permissions

 Status:
-- ~25% completed, more practice required
+- About 25% completed, requires more practice

 ---